 First, you’ll need to install and activate the SearchWP plugin.
 If you’re new to this, we have a helpful guide on how to install a WordPress plugin.

-Now, head over to SearchWP » Algorithm.
+Now, let’s head over to SearchWP » Algorithm.
 Here, you can either edit the default search engine or create an additional one.

-On the other hand, the additional search engine can use other sources like Categories, Tags, Custom Post Types, and Custom Taxonomies.
+On the other hand, the additional search engine can use other sources like categories, tags, custom post types, and custom taxonomies.
 This may be useful for creating a non-blog content search and filter form, like an eCommerce product filter for WooCommerce websites.

 Since we’re creating a search and filter function to filter posts and pages, we will just include pages and posts as the sources for the WordPress search engine.